FragSoc/space-engineers-vm/README.md

 A vagrant/virtualbox VM to run space engineers.
 Will only work on unix systems.

-Run `vagrant up` to download, setup and run.
+Put your starting save in the `saves` direcetory, then run `vagrant up` to download, setup and run the server.

 ## Requirements